 A manufacturer’s specification sheet must be submitted for review with name of product and manufacturer’s specifications for installation and maintenance.
 The type of border treatment should be indicated.

-90

-GPN | DESIGN GUIDELINES

-Section V: Single Family Detached Homes

 Synthetic turf in visible front yards must comply with the same requirements as natural turf and must not exceed 30% of the front yard.

 A minimum eighteen (18) inches wide shrub planting area is required between the base of the house and/or privacy walls and/or low walls that exceed eighteen (18) inches in height and the proposed synthetic turf.